crf8472/libarcstk/examples/README.md

 processed.
 This restriction keeps the examples reasonably small.
 Of course, libarcstk can also process single audio files representing specific tracks or a set of audio files that represent an album or parts of an album.
-For this use cases, there is currently no example provided but it should not be that hard to figure out.
+For this use cases, there is currently no example provided but given the examples and the API documentation it should not be that hard to figure out how to do it.

 - [albumid](./albumid/README.md) - Demonstrates how to derive the
   AccurateRip-ID of a ripped album.
 With this id, libarcstk also provides the